 However, quite a few scientists presented later new evidence supporting the presence of long waves in the dynamics of the world economic indicators.
-For example, Mandel (1975: 141; 1980: 3) demonstrated that, in full accordance with Kondratieff's theory, between 1820 and 1967 during Phases A of K-cycles the annual compound growth rates in world trade were on average significantly higher than in adjacent Phases B. Similar results were arrived at by David M. Gordon (1978: 24) with respect to world per capita production for 1865-1938 based on world production data from Dupriez (1947, 2: 567), world industrial dynamics (for 1830-1980) taken from Thomas Kuczynski (1982: 28), and average growth rates of the world economy (Kuczynski 1978: 86) for 1850-1977; similar results were obtained by Joshua Goldstein (1988: 211-217).
+For example, Mandel (1975: 141; 1980: 3) demonstrated that, in full accordance with Kondratieff's theory, between 1820 and 1967 during Phases A of K-cycles the annual compound growth rates in world trade were on average significantly higher than in adjacent Phases B. David M. Gordon (1978: 24) got similar results with respect to world per capita production for 1865-1938 based on world production data from Dupriez (1947: 567), world industrial dynamics (for 1830-1980) taken from Thomas Kuczynski (1982: 28), and average growth rates of the world economy (Kuczynski 1978: 86) for 1850-1977; similar results were obtained by Joshua Goldstein (1988: 211-217).

-Of special interest are the works by Marchetti and his co-workers at the International Institute for Advanced System Analysis who have shown extensively the evidence of K-waves using physical indicators, as for instance energy consumption, transportation systems dynamics, etc. (Marchetti 1980, 1986,
+Of special interest are the works by Marchetti and his co-workers at the International Institute for Advanced System Analysis who have shown extensively the evidence of K-waves using physical indicators, as for instance energy consumption, transportation systems dynamics, etc. (Marchetti 1980, 1986, 1988, etc.).
+Arno Tausch claims to have detected K-waves in the world industrial production growth rates dynamics using polynomial regression methods (Tausch 2006a: 167-190).
+However, empirical tests produced by a few other scholars failed to support the hypothesis of presence of the K-waves in the world production dynamics (see, e.g., van der Zwan 1980: 192-197; Chase-Dunn and Grimes 1995: 407-409, reporting the results of Peter Grimes' research).